Drug testing false positives and false negatives

 Many medicines you can purchase at your local chemist containing pseudo-ephedrine, ephedrine, or other sympathomimetic amines tend to interfere with urine screening tests and cause false positive results for amphetamines, but do not cause positive test results in the gas chromatography/mass spectrometric, or GC/MS, confirmation, thus pose no serious challenge in drugs-of-abuse testing.

-It is important for an individual undergoing workplace drug testing to report the use of such prescription medication and name of the prescribing physician so the Medical Review Officer can contact the physician and verify medical use of such controlled substances.
+It is important for an individual undergoing workplace drug testing to report the use of such prescription medication and name of the prescribing doctor so the Medical Review Officer can contact the doctor and verify medical use of such controlled substances.
 Otherwise, employment may be denied or other adverse action may be taken by the employer against that individual.

 Urine drug testing